 It’s a climb from the port and I take the steps of Donkey Shit Lane at a steady pace, a heart-shaped stone in my pocket.
 I walk along and, though there’s no one to witness, I resist the urge to stop and rest at the standing posts after the steepest part.
 I watch my step, a stumble can so easily become a fall, a thought that disgusts the gazelle still living within my stiffening body.

-So much is alluded to and indeed foretold in this reflective opening paragraph… The bohemian adventures of the past to be revealed, the fleeting nature of youth, and the deep shadows, contradictions and scorched legacies seemingly inevitable in the lives of those that shine the brightest living life close to the sun.
+So much is alluded to and indeed foretold in this reflective opening paragraph… The mercurial personalities and bohemian adventures of the past to be revealed, the fleeting nature of youth, and the deep shadows, contradictions and scorched legacies seemingly inevitable in the lives of those that shine the brightest living life close to the sun.

 Setting and characterisation